-The bill aims to enhance the generation of electricity from renewable energy resources in Alaska by establishing a renewable portfolio standard (RPS) and modifying existing regulations related to electric utilities.
-Key provisions include the requirement for electric reliability organizations to include options for meeting the RPS in their integrated resource plans, and for public utilities to ensure that new large energy facilities do not hinder their ability to meet the RPS.
-The bill introduces a new section that mandates load-serving entities to include a specific percentage of electricity generated from renewable resources in their portfolios—40% by December 31, 2030, and 55% by December 31, 2035.
+This bill aims to enhance the generation of electricity from renewable energy resources in Alaska by establishing a renewable portfolio standard and modifying existing regulations related to electric reliability organizations and public utilities.
+Key amendments include the requirement for integrated resource plans to include options for satisfying the renewable portfolio standard, which mandates that load-serving entities achieve 40% renewable energy by December 31, 2030, and 55% by December 31, 2035.
+Additionally, the bill introduces compliance incentives for load-serving entities, allowing them to meet the standard through various means, including renewable electricity credits and distributed energy systems.

 Statutes affected: